DTS-11/PizzaHat/README.md

 - You CANNOT USE PizzaHat's name, logo in your bot.

 - You MUST give credits to the repository and to the contributors.

+- You are also NOT ALLOWED to change/remove the `credits` command.

 ---